LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

 #### Visual Studio Code

 The easiest way to run Jupyter Notebook scripts is by opening the with *Visual Studio Code*.
-Each code block can be excecuted by the run shortcut ▶️ next to them.
-It is adviced that all code blocks are run from top to bottom.
+Each code block can be executed by the run shortcut ▶️ next to them.
+It is advised that all code blocks are run from top to bottom.

 You will need to install the following VSCode plugins: